 Telecommuters are a relatively large percentage of the workforce: 9.37% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Henrico does not have a public transit system used by locals to get to and from work.
+Henrico is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The overall education level of Henrico citizens is substantially higher than the typical US community, as 31.75% of adults in Henrico have at least a bachelor's degree, and the average American community has 21.84%.